jingliao132/jingliao132.github.io/_pages/cv.md

 ## Service and leadership
+* Alumni of [StatNLP](http://www.statnlp.org/) Lab in Singapore University of Technology and Design
 * Leading “National university independent research project for undergraduate students of scientific research"
 * Leading group C in 2017 international campus design workshop